borisyotsov/traffic-load-equivalency-model/README.md

 # traffic-load-equivalency-model
 Mathematical modeling of traffic flow composition based on road traffic counts and derivation of load equivalency factors for flexible pavement design.
+Textual and theoretical parts of this work are released under CC BY 4.0 unless otherwise stated.